-The Bora Bora Yacht Club Restaurant does everything right.
-From the friendly, attentive service, to the visually pleasing presentation of super-fresh, generous portions of delicious food.
-All this is provided in a beautiful lagoon side, tropical island ambiance.
+The Bora Bora Yacht Club Restaurant is popular among tourists and sailors.
+From the friendly service, to the presentation of super-fresh, generous portions of delicious food.
+All this is provided in a relaxed lagoon side, island ambiance.

 The cuisine is Polynesian with a French twist.
 If you must have a steak (when you're in the middle of the Pacific Ocean) it will be served up perfectly.
 We take advantage of the opportunity to feast on fresh, succulent seafood delivered straight from the fishing boats onto the yacht club's wharf.

 When comparing Bora Bora restaurant prices, the dishes at the Yacht Club are value for the quality of the food.
 Main courses cost between $20 to $25 and will satisfy.
 You can choose to eat undercover or under the beautiful Bora Bora sky on the open deck, alongside the lagoon.

 The Bora Bora Yacht Club Restaurant menu offers a wide selection, so there's something for everyone's taste and budget.

 You can pick anything you fancy on the menu and it will be 'mouth-watering' good.
 Try the trio of Tahitian fish for a real

 taste of French Polynesia.
 Sample a dish which includes island flavors like vanilla, curry or lime.
 If you want a simple meal,

 the Mahi Mahi burger is the best lunch snack we've had on the island.